 Loud Bang When Furnace Starts

-If there is a loud pop when your furnace turns on, there are a couple of things that could be taking place.
+If there is a loud pop when your furnace turns on, there are a few things that could be taking place.
 Two regular culprits are a contaminated furnace burner or ignitor.
-A dirty furnace burner or ignitor could keep the burners from igniting, causing gas to build up.
-When the gas finally does ignite, it will create the loud bang you hear.
+A dirty furnace burner or ignitor could hold up the burners from igniting, causing gas to build up.
+When the gas finally does ignite, it will produce the loud bang you hear.
 This could result in a safety problem, especially if one of these small explosions caused the heat exchanger to crack.
-Not only could that result in a carbon monoxide leak, but you would end up having to replace the heat exchanger, which could be very costly.
+Not only could that result in a carbon monoxide leak, but you would end up having to replace the heat exchanger, which could be very expensive.

 If you hear a high-pitched noise, it could be the shaft bearings are in need of oil, there is an issue with the blower belt, or the blower motor is malfunctioning.
 A seasonal furnace tune-up will help pinpoint these issues before they become larger problems.